"To plant a garden is to dream of tomorrow." - Audrey Hepburn

 Since its inception in 1986, the Oak Island Beautification Club has been an integral part of our coastal community, committed to improving our environment and educating residents.
 Currently, we manage six unique public gardens on the island, each distinguished by its size, sunlight, shade, soil type, and plant variety.
 Our dedication is unwavering: we promote sustainable gardening methods, encourage the use of pollinators and native coastal plants, and share a collective enthusiasm for gardening while respecting our natural surroundings.

 The Butterfly and Pollinator Garden on Oak Island is nestled between the Intracoastal Waterway and Yacht Drive at NE 14th Street.
-This garden serves as an essential part oft he North Carolina Butterfly Highway, a statewide initiative aimed at creating interconnected habitats to aid butterfly migration and breeding.
+This garden serves as an essential part of the North Carolina Butterfly Highway; a statewide initiative aimed at creating interconnected habitats to aid butterfly migration and breeding.
 The garden boasts a multitude of native nectar-rich plants, such as milkweed, black-eyed Susan’s, bee balm and zinnias.
 These plants provide a reliable food source for adult butterflies and serve as host plants for their caterpillars.
 In addition to butterflies, the garden serves as a haven for an array of other pollinators, including bees, hummingbirds and beneficial insects.
 This biodiversity promotes a healthy and thriving ecosystem, benefiting not only the pollinators but also the surrounding flora and fauna.

 The garden invites visitors to leisurely explore and immerse themselves in the tranquil surroundings.
 Benches and a wooden walkway are placed in the garden to offer a peaceful retreat for observation and contemplation.
-The butterfly and pollinator garden serves as an educational resource, by raising awareness to the importance of maintaining a bio diverse ecosystem for the conservation of important insects, flora and fauna.
+The butterfly and pollinator garden serves as an educational resource, by raising awareness to the importance of maintaining a biodiverse ecosystem for the conservation of important insects, flora and fauna.
 This garden exemplifies the community’s dedication to supporting biodiversity and creating a sustainable future for both humans and wildlife.

 Chair: Sue Stebbins